Table Of Contents

 Security

-Key takeaway: Lambda and Fargate both offer built-in security.
-You still need to do your part to secure your functions and containers.
-This is especially true for Fargate because it gives you more control, which can increase security misconfiguration.
+At a glance: Lambda and Fargate both offer built-in security.
+You still need to secure your functions and containers.
+This is especially true for Fargate because it gives you more control, which can increase the risk of security misconfigurations.
 Tools like Sysdig can help you secure your Fargate container deployments from source to run.

 Use Cases